I once heard someone define maturity as “being able to live in the tension.” That concept has stuck with me.

 Part of you wants something, but you have the self-control to hold back.
-Part of you feels uncomfortable with the unknowns in your life, but you are able to trust God.
-You disagree about something with someone you love, but you are still able to be friends with them.
-You have insecurities about a new role you’ve been given, but you step up and do it in spite of them.
+Part of you feels uncomfortable with the unknowns in your life, but you choose to trust God.
+You disagree with someone you love, but you choose friendship with them.
+You have insecurities about a new role, but you step up and do it in spite of them.

 But this week I realized that, in relationships at least, there is something even better than just “living” in the tension.
 It’s a little something called love.